mhzawadi/docker-postfix/README.md

 Set the domain name.
 Also sets the host name in the e-mail address if the host name is not an FQDN.

+### POSTFIX_RELAYHOST

+The relayhost parameter specifies the default host to send mail

 ### POSTFIX_SMTP_TLS_SECURITY_LEVEL